dotansimha/graphql-code-generator/website/docs/custom-codegen/contributing.md

 title: Contributing
 ---

-So now when your new plugin is ready, you can either maintain it in your own repo and npm package, or you can contribute and make it part of the GraphQL Code Generator repo.
+When your new plugin is ready, you can either:
+- maintain it in your repo and npm package
+- contribute and make it part of the GraphQL Code Generator repo

-Our repository contains plugins for all languages and platforms, and if your plugin could be helpful for other, please consider to create a PR and maintain it in our repo.
-This will also promise to run your tests against the latest core changes, and make sure that there are no breaking changes that effect your plugin.
+Our repository contains plugins for all languages and platforms.
+If your plugin could be helpful for others, please consider creating a PR and maintaining it in our repo.
+Doing so will also promise to run your tests against the latest core changes and make sure that no breaking changes affect your plugin.

 ## 1. Requirements